rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 	<figcaption>Figure 40: Summary tree plotted in IcyTree showing the ancestral types.</figcaption>
 </figure>

-We can use this tree to explore hypotheses about the geographic origins of different lingeages.
+We can use this tree to explore hypotheses about the geographic origins of different lineages.
 Note that based on node typed trees, it is not possible to make any statements about where and when along a given branch a type change may have occurred.
 To learn more about options for exploring migration history check out the [BDMM-Prime package website](https://tgvaughan.github.io/BDMM-Prime/).

 ----